Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 As Jensen Huang said during his keynote at Data+AI summit, "Generative AI is just everywhere, every single industry.
 If your industry's not involved in generative AI, it's just because you haven't been paying attention."

-In this article, we'll dive into why evaluating LLMs is crucial and explore LLM evaluation metrics, frameworks, tools, and challenges.
+In this article, we'll dive into why evaluating LLMs is important and explore LLM evaluation metrics, frameworks, tools, and challenges.
 We'll also share some solid strategies we've crafted from working with our customers and share the best practices.

-What is LLM evaluation?
+What Is LLM Evaluation?

-Why do you need to evaluate an LLM?
+Why Do You Need to Evaluate an LLM?

 Let's say you're using an LLM in customer support for an online retail store.
 Here's how you might evaluate it: